Medicare Beneficiaries that meet certain criteria have Medigap eligibility. This includes having both Medicare Part A as well as Part B.

 Medicare Advantage plan beneficiaries can switch to Medigap if they increased the copayments or premium by 15 percent or more, stopped offering the plan, ends its relationship with your provider, or reduced benefits.

-Brokers Understand Medigap Eligibility
+Agents Understand Medigap Eligibility

 Medigap eligibility is confusing; thankfully there are brokers that can help you understand the most recent information regarding your eligibility.